openshift/cluster-network-operator/README.md

   - 172.30.0.0/16
 ```

-(For ovn-kubernetes, `type: OVNKubernetes`.)

 ## Configuring IP address pools
+The ClusterNetworks and ServiceNetwork are configured in the `MY_CLUSTER/install-config` from above.
+They cannot be changed in the manifests.

-Users must supply at least two address pools - one for pods, and one for services.
-These are the ClusterNetwork and ServiceNetwork parameter.
+Users must supply at least two address pools - ClusterNetwork for pods, and ServiceNetwork for services.
 Some network plugins, such as OpenShiftSDN and OVNKubernetes, support multiple ClusterNetworks.
-All address blocks must be non-overlapping.
-You should select address pools large enough to fit your anticipated workload.
-Each pool must be able to hold 1 or more hostPrefix allocations.
+All address blocks must be non-overlapping and a multiple of `hostPrefix`.

 For future expansion, multiple `serviceNetwork` entries are allowed by the configuration but not actually supported by any network plugins.
 Supplying multiple addresses is invalid.